telekom-security/tpotce/README.md

 <br><br>

 ## Import and Export Kibana Objects
 Some T-Pot updates will require you to update the Kibana objects.
 Either to support new honeypots or to improve existing dashboards or visualizations.
-Make sure to ***export*** first so you do not lose any of your adjustments.
+Make sure to ***export*** first so you do not loose any of your adjustments.

 ### **Export**
 1. Go to Kibana